Landish/Compass-Sprites/README.md

 @import "icons";
 ```

-**Note: If you don't import `sprites`, compass will use default spriting mixin for generating sprites.**
+**Note: If you don't import `sprites`, compass will use default spriting for generating sprites.**

-Place some icons/images into your `/images/icon/` directory and run the `compass compile` or `compass watch` command.
+Put some icons/images into your `/images/icon/` directory and run the `compass compile` or `compass watch` command.

 *You can also compile Compass with [Gulp](http://gulpjs.com/), [Grunt](http://gruntjs.com/) or any other 3rd-party applications, such as [Prepros](https://prepros.io/) or [Koala](http://koala-app.com/).*